cordcallahan/Latin102Callahan/quiz1.md

 Centaurs were being killed by Hercules.
 (Use the perfect tense).  interficiebatur

 Centaurs were killed by Hercules.
-(Use the perfect tense).   interfecti sunt?
+(Use the perfect tense).   interfecti sunt

 When Hercules killed the Centaurs, he carried off Deianira.
 (Emphasize the circumstance, not the timing, of what Hercules did.) 	interfecisset